servicebinding/spec/README.md

           value: {{  event-user.status.url }} / ?username= {{ event-user.status.username }}
 ```

-The special CRD reference with apiVersion `servicebinding/v1alpha1` and kind `ComposedService` is a special CRD whose sole purpose is to compose bindings from other services.
+The service entry with apiVersion `servicebinding/v1alpha1` and kind `ComposedService` refers to a synthetic CR whose sole purpose is to compose bindings from other services.

 #### Subscription-based services